Bad Ischl: History

-When in the early 19th century brine came into use for medical purposes, Ischl soon became a fashionable spa resort with notable guests like Prince Klemens Wenzel von Metternich and Archduke Franz Karl of Austria.
-The Hotel Post opened in 1828 was the first one in the whole Salzkammergut area.
+When in the early part of the 19th century brine became medically popular in Continental Europe, Ischl soon turned into a fashionable spa resort – notable guests included Prince Klemens Wenzel von Metternich (1773–1859), Archduke Rudolf of Austria (1788–1831) and Archduke Franz Karl of Austria (1802–1878).
+The Hotel Post, opened in 1828, was the first one in the whole Salzkammergut area.
 In 1849 Franz Karl's son, Emperor Franz Joseph I of Austria chose the town for his summer residence.